nodeminderjs/NodeMinder.js/README.md

     $ make
     $ cd ..

-It uses libavcodec library from the FFmpeg projetc.
+It uses libavcodec and libswscale libraries from the FFmpeg project.

 2) Modify the following line in index.html to match your server ip: